frmichel/taxrefweb/web-application/README.md

-# TAXREF-Web Application
+# TAXREF-Web

-This folder provides the prototype of the TAXREF-Web application.
+**Warning: this web application is no longer maintained.**

+This project investigates how the [SPARQL Micro-Service](https://github.com/frmichel/sparql-micro-service) architecture [1] can help re-design a part of the [TAXREF-Web application](https://taxref.mnhn.fr/taxref-web/).
+The point is to query multiple Web APIs using a uniform language, SPARQL, and a uniform representation based on well-adopted vocabularies.

+It consists of [SPARQL micro-services](../sparql-micro-services) wrapping Web APIs from the biodiversity domain, and a prototypical web application (his folder) that leverages these SPARQL micro-services to detect disagreements between [TAXREF](https://inpn.mnhn.fr/programme/referentiel-taxonomique-taxref?lg=en) and third-party data sources.

+## Sources

-The aim of the application is to compare taxonomic information maintained by TAXREF with the one provided by the following data sources:
+The comparison is carried out between TAXREF information and the following data sources:

  - [WoRMS (World Register of Marine Species)](http://www.marinespecies.org/),
  - [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/),